mythril-forge/homebrew-classes/warlock/warlock-eldritch-invocations.md

 ### Eldritch Secrets
 ***Prerequisite: Pact of the Tome feature***

-You learn one spell of your choice from any class.
+You learn two spells of your choice from any class.
 A spell you choose must be of a level you can cast, as shown on the Warlock table.
 The chosen spell counts as a warlock spell for you but doesn't count against the number of warlock spells you know.

-You can take this invocation multiple times.

 ### Eldritch Sight
 You can cast detect magic at will, without expending a spell slot.